Previously, we just introduced you to credit cards basics part 1.

 What is the MPD for?
 This is the minimum amount you need to pay so that your card remains updated/current.
 Failure to pay up to the MPD renders your account as past due and if this stays unpaid, for the next 9 to 30 days, your card can be considered delinquent.

 I just need to pay the MPD and I’m okay?
 How about the rest of my balances?
-The MPD may be as low as Php100 and the offer to pay just that small amount may seem very enticing, but note that charges apply if you don’t pay the billed balance in full (if you just pay the
+The MPD may be as low as Php100 and the offer to pay just that small amount may seem very enticing, but note that charges apply if you don’t pay the billed balance in full (i.e. if you just pay the MPD), as discussed below.

 Partial Payer = Finance Charges

 The billed balance less the MPD paid will be assessed with Finance Charges (FC) for the next billing cycle: the charges for not paying the billed balance in full.
-Also called the charges for being a partial payer (aka revolver), and not being a full-payer.
+This is also called the charges for being a partial payer (aka revolver), and not being a full-payer.

 Late Payer = Late Charges